msdharani1/TubeSeek/README.md

   - Add or remove any video from multiple playlists with a user-friendly interface.
   - A special "Favorite" playlist for quick access.
 - **📜 Personalized Watch History**: Automatically saves videos you watch and displays them in a dedicated history page, sorted by most recent.
+- **💡 Personalized Suggestions**: A smart, non-AI-based recommendation system that analyzes your watch history, likes, and subscriptions to suggest relevant content on the homepage.
 - **🔐 Secure Authentication**: Employs Google Sign-In via Firebase Authentication for a secure and seamless login experience.
 - **🎨 Customizable Themes**: Choose between **Light**, **Dark**, and **System** themes to personalize your viewing experience.
 - **⚙️ User Data Control**: The settings page gives users full control over their data, including the ability to: